jannishinkelmann/Preprocess-Access-Log/README.md

 Notice that the third entry will not be included although analytics is a subdomain of example.com.

 ## Matomo integration
 The output format then may be imported to your Matomo analytics server via matomo-log-analytics (https://matomo.org/log-analytics/).
-Therefore you can use the included importLog.sh.
+Therefore you can use the included importlog.sh.
 Change the following values according to your needs:
 ```
-PROCESS_SCRIPT_PATH="./processLog.py"
+PROCESS_SCRIPT_PATH="./processlog.py"
 IMPORT_SCRIPT_PATH="./Matomo/misc/log-analytics/import_logs.py"
 DOMAINS="example.com www.example.com"
 MATOMO_URL="https://analytics.example.com"